Skip to main content

 Deadlines and Rollovers

-You should assess your needs carefully for both the medical care and dependent care flexible spending accounts and take advantage of all the tax savings you can reasonably estimate.
+You should assess your needs carefully for both the health/medical care and dependent care flexible spending accounts and take advantage of all the tax savings you can reasonably estimate.

-For the plan year 2026, up to $660 of unused money in your 2025 medical care FSA account will be rolled over into your 2026 account to be used for eligible medical expenses.
+For the plan year 2026, up to $660 of unused money in your 2025 health/medical care FSA account will be rolled over into your 2026 account to be used for eligible healthcare expenses.

 The $660 rollover does not offset the 2026 election amount available.
 The rollover does not apply to the FSA dependent care account.